 Please keep in mind this is not a departure from social distancing.
-Congregants must wear masks (they are provided if you do not have one).
+Congregants, if not vaccinated, must wear masks (they are provided if you do not have one).

 - Please remain at least six feet apart from other family groups.

-- We have provided a bulletin, mask, hand sanitizer, and Kleenex to any who do not already have them.
+- We have provided a bulletin, mask, hand sanitizer, and Kleenex to any who would like or need them.

-- When sharing the peace, please do so by waving – not touching, hugging, or shaking hands.
+- When sharing the peace, do so as you feel comfortable.

 - We will not be passing the offering plate but have provided an offering box for those who would like to use that to tithe.

-- For those wishing to partake in Holy Communion, a contactless host and wine are provided on the table along with the bulletins.
-The host is under a clear seal on top of the foil that covers the wine.
-You will be the only one to touch the celebration cup’s contents.
+- For those wishing to partake in Holy Communion, a contactless host and wine are provided on the table along with the bulletins, as well as at the communion rail.
+Participate as you feel comfortable.

 If at any time you have the following symptoms, please remain home and worship with us on-line: fever, cough, shortness of breath, difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, and/or new loss of taste or smell, congestion or runny nose, nausea, and diarrhea.
 If you become sick during worship, kindly make your way to your car.
 If you need assistance, please make this known by hand gestures or speaking up; your safety is important.

 If you would feel comfortable to serve as an usher or an assisting minister as we move forward, please let Pastor Carl or the office know.